openshift-eng/openshift-goimports/README.md

   -h, --help                             help for openshift-goimports -m, --module string                    The name of the go module.
 Example: github.com/example-org/example-repo (optional) -p, --path string                      The path to the go module to organize.
 Defaults to the current directory. (default ".") (optional)
-  -v, --v Level                          number for the log level verbosity
+  -d, --dry                              Dry run only, do not actually make any changes to files -v, --v Level                          number for the log level verbosity
 ```